crhrabal/fsg-github-demo/README.md

     - git remote add origin https://www.github.com/username/reponame.git
       - makes the url the origin
-        -Origin can be local, github, or a private server you have write-access too.
+        -Origin can be local, github, or a private server for which you have write-access.
 You can also change the origin          at any time.
 Origin doesn't mean "where it started," though it is often used that way.
 Origin just sets what you          want your remote repository to be.
-You can have multiple remotes
+You can have multiple remote repositories.

     - git push -u origin master   (-u for set upstream)
       - pushes your repo/changes to that origin